microsoft/pyright/README.md

 ![Pyright](/docs/img/PyrightLarge.png)

-# Static type checker for the Python language
+# Static type checker for Python

-Pyright was created to address gaps in existing Python type checkers like [mypy](http://mypy-lang.org).
 ### Speed
-Pyright is typically 5x or more faster than mypy and other type checkers that are written in Python.
+Pyright is significantly faster than type checkers written in Python.
 It is meant for large Python source bases.
 It can run in a “watch” mode and performs fast incremental updates when files are modified.

 ### No Dependency on Python Environment
-Pyright is written in TypeScript and runs within node.
-It does not require a Python environment or imported third-party packages to be installed.
-This is especially useful when used with the VS Code editor, which uses node as its extension runtime.
+Pyright does not require a Python environment or imported third-party packages to be installed.

 ### Configurability
 Pyright supports flexible [configuration](/docs/configuration.md) that provides granular control over settings.
 Different “execution environments” can be specified for different subsets of a source base.
 Each environment can specify different PYTHONPATH settings, python language version, and platform target.